February 21, 2018

 Abstract

-In this paper, we use the public procurement database which contains data from more than 230,000 public tenders from 1997 to 2017.
+In this paper, we use a public procurement database that contains data from more than 230,000 public tenders from 1997 to 2017.
 The analysis is based on data from 126,330 public procurement contracts from 2010 to 2016.
-The focus of the analysis is public tenders (without framework agreements) won by companies related to cronies and family members of Hungarian Prime Minister Viktor Orbán: Lőrincz Mészáros, István Garancsi, István Tiborcz and Lajos Simicska (we will refer to this group with the abbreviation MGTS).
-During the analysis, we make a statistical comparison of the corruption risks, the intensity of competition and the strength of price competition among tenders won by crony companies and that among tenders won by other, ordinary Hungarian firms.
-We use indicators as a dummy variable of the single bidder to measure corruption risks, index of intensity of competition and the relative price drop (RPRD) to measure the intensity of competition.
-Our results point out the existence of political favoritism in Hungarian public procurement during the period under examination.
-The corruption risk is significantly higher and the intensity of competition is significantly lower in tenders won by MGTS firms than other tenders won by ordinary Hungarian companies and the median RPRD values of tenders won by MGST firms are very close to the median value of tenders with the highest corruption risks and lowest intensity of competition.
+The focus of the study is public tenders (without framework agreements) awarded to companies associated with cronies and family members of Hungarian Prime Minister Viktor Orbán: Lőrincz Mészáros, István Garancsi, István Tiborcz, and Lajos Simicska (hereinafter, the MGTS).
+During the analysis, we compare the corruption risks, the intensity of competition, and the strength of price competition between tenders won by crony companies and those won by other, ordinary Hungarian firms.
+We use indicators as a single-bidder dummy to measure corruption risk, and the index of intensity of competition and the relative price drop (RPRD) to measure the intensity of competition.
+Our results indicate the presence of political favoritism in Hungarian public procurement during the period under examination.
+The corruption risk is significantly higher, and the intensity of competition is substantially lower, in tenders won by MGTS firms than in those won by ordinary Hungarian companies.
+The median RPRD values for tenders won by MGTS firms are very close to those for tenders with the highest corruption risk and the lowest competition intensity.